thomasza92/nn-theme/README.md

 [Tailwindcss](https://tailwindcss.com/) is a framework that parses your html files, and generate the minimal CSS required.
 This theme depends on this framework.

 The theme comes with the precompiled style files (`static/styles/styles.css`).
-However, if you wish to change the style, or modify the template htlm, you might need to recompile your styles.
+However, if you wish to change the style, or modify the template html, you might need to recompile your styles.

 The most simple way, is to follow the [installation page of tailwindcss](https://tailwindcss.com/docs/installation).